rubyunworks/autoload/demo/03_broken.md

 # Broken

 Unfortunately, here is what will not work.
-And there seems to way to overcome.
+And there seems to be no way to overcome.

-    autoload :Broken, 'broken'
+    autoload :BrokenModule, 'broken'

-    module ::Broken
+    module ::BrokenModule
     end

-    ::Broken.broke?
+    ::BrokenModule.broke?

-The problem is that `module Broken`, or `class Broken` for that matter, will not trigger the `const_missing` hook.
+The problem is that `module Broken` will not trigger the `const_missing` hook.
 Whereas Ruby's built-in autoload would be triggered.

+On the other hand, we were able to use the `Object.inherited` callback to deal with the same issue with `class`.

+    autoload :BrokenClass, 'broken'

+    module ::BrokenClass
+    end

+    ::BrokenClass.broke?